MC10Inc/biostamp-android/README.md

 To use Bluetooth Low Energy, the application must have the [Android permission][5] `ACCESS_COARSE_LOCATION` granted by the end user.
 The application's UI is responsible for initiating that request.
-The SDK provides optional utility methods for requesting the permission.

 The `BioStampManager.hasPermissions()` method checks if the permissions are granted.